AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     Plays a sound object associated with the given name in an Entity scope.

+    !!! tip
+         Playing a sound object with its handle is faster than using the name as using the name requires an internal lookup.

     !!! note
-         Playing a sound object with its handle is faster than using the name as using the name requires a map lookup internally.
+         Sound objects played using this method should have been set in the `Entity` scope from their asset file.
+See more [here](/project/sound-objects/#scope).

     :material-location-enter: **Parameter** `name`
     :    The name of the sound object to play.

     :material-location-enter: **Parameter** `entity`
-    :    The entity which is playing the sound.
+    :    The entity on which the sound object should be played.

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the object could not be played, an invalid `Channel` is returned.
+    :    The channel the sound object is being played on.
+If the object could not be played, an object with the given name was not found, or the entity is invalid, an invalid `Channel` is returned.